 Funny enough, although many things are up in the air, I don’t feel one bit confused.
 Quite the opposite, actually.
 I have a very clear short-term plan in my head (find a job), so the next step in my life is very concrete.
 But what comes after that, Universe only knows.

 Let’s be clear.
 I have just moved continents (again).
 I have left my island life in the Philippines, to which I dedicated 3 years of my life, and traded it for the concrete jungles of Europe.
-I am happy and ecstatic about the possibilities and options before me, and I have nothing but sunshine in my mind for my future.
+Truthfully, I feel happy and ecstatic about the possibilities and options before me, and I have nothing but sunshine in my mind for my future.
 But still, this transition is big (I suppose just the way I like them), and therefore it is impossible for me to know how I will feel in 1-2 months from now.
 Just as it is simply unimaginable for me to start predicting what I would want to do 1-2 years from now.

 In fact, none of us can predict the future, yet all of us pretend that we have it all figured out.
 And if you don’t play the planning game, well, you must be lost and confused.
 Well, call me dazed and confused, but I’m happily floating in my bubble of not-knowing.
 After all, when nothing is sure, everything is possible.